TanmayArya-1p/Discord-Tools/README.md

+enitre thing is deprecated
+web scraping must be the dumbest implementation of user replication will try to update it soon

 # Note : DISCORD-TOOLS BREAKS DISCORD TOS AS A SELF-BOT AND CAN LEAD TO A POTENTIAL BAN IF ABUSED.
 USE FOR ONLY EXPERIMENTAL PURPOSES AT YOUR OWN RISK.

 ***